fmcewan/fetch/README.md

 # fetch
- An HTTP Request Runner written in TypeScript using Ink.
+ An HTTP Request runner written in TypeScript using Ink.